jasThakker/cse15l-lab-reports/LabReport4.md

 ## Step 6: Running the tests and demonstrating that they fail
-For this step I cd'd into the lab7 directory that was cloned onto my ieng6 account I wrote this command to change directory `cd lab7`
+For this step I cd'd into the lab7 directory that was cloned onto my ieng6 account

+I wrote this command to change directory `cd lab7`

+Running JUnit tests: Keys pressed <up><up><up><up><up><enter> <up><up><up><up><up><enter>

+The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 5 up in the search history, so I used up arrow to access it.

+Then the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore` command was 5 up in the history, so I accessed and ran it in the same way.

+##  Step 7: Editing the code to fix the failing tests

+I typed in `nano L` <tab> which autocompleted the command to `nano ListExamples` and then I edited the command to `nano ListExamples.j` <tab> and this autocompleted the command to nano ListExamples.java which was the desired command to start editing the java file so I pressed <enter>

+Because the bug was at the bottom of the file I scrolled down to the bottom of the file and used the following key presses to navigate to the error

+<up><up><up><up><up><up><up><cmd><right> and fixed the error from index1 += 1; to index2 += 1;

+Then to save the changes made and exit from the nano text editor I pressed the following keys: **<CTRL O> <enter> <CTRL X>

+## Step 8: Running the tests again after fixing the bug to show that they succeed now.

+Running JUnit tests: Keys pressed <up><up><enter> <up><up><enter>

+The `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command was 2 up in the search history, so I used up arrow to access it.

+Then the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore` command was 2 up in the history, so I accessed and ran it in the same way.

+## Step 9: Commit and push the resulting change to my Github account

+I first typed in the command `git add L`<tab> which autocompleted the command to `git add ListExample` and then I edited the command to `git add ListExample.j` and pressed <tab> which autocompleted the command to `git add ListExample.java` which is the desired command so I hit <enter>

+Then I typed in the command `git commit -m “Updated”` and pressed <enter>

+Lastly I pressed the command `git push origin main` and pressed <enter>